SoCFPGA-learning/DECA/Projects/NES/README.md

+# [REPO TO BE DEPRECATED]

+# UPDATES WILL BE POSTED HERE https://github.com/DECAfpga

 # NES - DECA port

 DECA Top level for NES by Somhic (16/07/21) adapted from DE10_lite port by Dar (https://sourceforge.net/projects/darfpga/files/Software%20VHDL/nes/)